MagicMotion/Quantweet-Analytics/README.md

 ### Preprocessing Sentences
 Sentences are first stripped of hashtags and usernames present in the tweets, for this superfluous information can disrupt the training, testing, and validation stages.
-The preliminary step post preprocessing in `lambeq` involves con
+The preliminary step post preprocessing in `lambeq` involves converting sentences to string diagrams following a prescribed compositional model.

+### Diagram Rewiring
+To avoid u